nuwanbando/cnip-catalog/README.md

-# cnip-catalog
+# Cloud Native Integration Patterns

-Contains a repository of cloud native integration patterns
+This repository contains a work in progress collection of integration patterns adhering to cloud native concepts